 2. Futarasan Shrine

-Futarasan is the oldest shine in Nikko founded in 782 by Shodo Shonin, the Buddhist monk who brought Buddhism to Nikko and founded the nearby Rinnoji Temple.
-This shrine doesn’t exude the same luxury as the 2 neighbouring shrines but it feels as it it’s a part of the surrounding nature and the mountain whose deities it’s been dedicated to for over 1200 years.
+Futarasan is the oldest shrine in Nikko founded in 782 by Shodo Shonin, the Buddhist monk who brought Buddhism to Nikko and founded the nearby Rinnoji Temple.
+This shrine doesn’t exude the same luxury as the 2 neighbouring shrines but it feels as if it’s a part of the surrounding nature and the mountain whose deities it’s been dedicated to for over 1200 years.
 It’s well worth a visit.

-Within the shrine grounds you’ll see this pool and drinking station, it’s fed by three springs that are said to have special powers, one for wisdom, one for the energy of youth and one for eye health.
+Within the shrine grounds, you’ll see this pool and drinking station, it’s fed by three springs that are said to have special powers, one for wisdom, one for the energy of youth and one for eye health.
 Rinse your hand as you would at the chōzuya then cup your hand and drink from it before turning the ladle on its end to rinse the handle with the remaining water.

 The Shinkyo Bridge which is mentioned below is a short distance away but is a part of Futarasan.

 Taiyuinbyo is the mausoleum where Iemitsu, the 3rd Tokugawa Shogun and grandson of Ieyasu is entombed.
 His father the 2nd Tokugawa Shogun is buried in Tokyo, not on the mountain.
 There are a lot of similarities between this shrine and Toshogu both in design and finer detail.
 Iemitsui intended his shrine to be more restrained than Toshogu’s out of respect for his Grandfather but both are impressive examples of architecture from the period.

 Rinnoji is the primary Buddhist temple in Nikko and was founded by the Buddhist monk Shodo Shonin in the 8th century.
 It’s the oldest of the shrines and temples in the area and is still a centre for Tendai-shu ascetic practice.